Azure-Samples/Cognitive-Services-Speech-Devices-SDK/Samples/Android/Speech Devices SDK Starter App/Sample_Code_Walkthrough.md

 });
 ```

-7. Recognize continue and translate
+7. Recognize continuously and translate

 ```java
 // Set translate language and recognition language, and Create a TranslationRecognizer